Miserlou/Zappa/README.md

         "events": [
             {   // Recurring events
                 "function": "your_module.your_recurring_function", // The function to execute "expression": "rate(1 minute)" // When to execute it (in cron or rate format) },
+            {   // Recurring event with arguments
+                "function": "your_module.your_recurring_function", // The function to execute "function_kwargs": {"key": "val", "key2": "val2"},
+                "expression": "rate(1 minute)" // When to execute it (in cron or rate format) },
             {   // AWS Reactive events